 - each person giving notice will require a separate proof of address

 - you must have resided at your present address for at least seven clear days immediately before giving notice.
-If setting up residency for giving notice the day of arrival is not included.
-For example, if you arrive 1st July the first day you can give notice is the 9th July
+Non-permanent residents, setting up residency for giving notice should note that the day of arrival is not included.
+For example, if you arrive 1st July the first day you can give notice is the 9th July.

 Proof that any former marriage or civil partnership has ended